mastodon/mastodon/README.md

 To set up **MacOS** for native development, complete the following steps:

 - Use a Ruby version manager to install the specified version from `.ruby-version`
-- Run `brew install postgresql@14 redis imagemagick libidn` to install required libraries
+- Run `brew install postgresql@14 redis imagemagick libidn` to install required dependencies
 - Navigate to Mastodon's root directory and run `brew install nvm` then `nvm use` to use the version from `.nvmrc`
 - Run `corepack enable && corepack prepare`
 - Run `bundle exec rails db:setup` (optionally prepend `RAILS_ENV=development` to target the dev environment)
-- Finally, run `bin/dev` which will launch the local services via `overmind` (if installed) or `foreman`.
+- Finally, run `bin/dev` which will launch the local services via `overmind` (if installed) or `foreman`

 ### Docker